-1. To consider and, where appropriate, note, approve and recommend the necessary actions to implement the new standards arrangements.
+1. To recommend necessary actions so as to implement the new standards arrangements.

 Background

 - 2. The Localism Act, 2011 was enacted on 15th November, 2011 and amongst its provisions was the repeal of the existing standards regime as set out in the Local Government Act, 2000.
 The Localism Act also introduced new lighter touch standards arrangements.
 These changes have a number of effects including:- - (a) That there is no longer a requirement for the Council to appoint a Standards Committee - (b) The current ten General Principles and National Model Code of Conduct for Members are repealed - (c) As a consequence of the above the requirement for separate Referrals, Review and Hearings Sub-Committees to hear and determine allegations that a Member may have breached the Code of Conduct are also repealed - (d) There is no longer a requirement to appoint Independent Members of a Standards Committee with a place on the Committee; and - (e) Member personal and prejudicial interests are abolished. - 3.
 The new standards arrangements, which come into force with effect from 1st July, 2012, have a number of features with the intention of introducing a simpler and streamlined process for dealing with complaints about Members.